Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

-At higher optical input powers, dynamical backaction becomes appreciable.
-When driving the system at frequencies resonant with Stokes ($\Delta = \Omega_1$) or Anti-stokes ($\Delta = -\Omega_1$) scattering processes, the amplification or cooling of the mechanical mode is observed.
-We anticipate an asymmetry in the efficiency of cooling and amplification processes, inherited by the same interference effects between the dispersive and dissipative scattering channels discussed above.
-This is in stark contrast with known results for purely dispersive optomechanical systems, where both processes are equally efficient.
-In the good-cavity limit, $\Omega \gg \kappa$, the extra damping rate of the mechanical mode, $\Gamma^\text{OM} (\Delta)$, is given by (see~\textbf{S}3)
+At sufficiently high optical input powers, driving our system at frequencies resonant with Stokes ($\Delta = \Omega_{1,2}$) or Anti-stokes ($\Delta = -\Omega_{1,2}$) scattering processes leads to appreciable amplification or cooling of the mechanical modes.
+We anticipate an imbalance in the efficiency of these processes inherited by the same interference effects between the dispersive and dissipative scattering channels discussed above.
+In the sideband-resolved limit the extra damping rate of the mechanical mode, $\Gamma^\text{OM} (\Delta)$, is given by (see~\textbf{S}3)